Low-degree mod 2 cohomology of classifying spaces of $G_2$-gauge groups: Preliminaries

-For $G=\G$, the work of Kishimoto--Theriault--Tsutaya \cite{KishimotoTheriaultTsutayaG2} and Kameko \cite{KamekoG2gauge} implies that the $2$--primary component of $\langle i_3,1\rangle$ has order $4$.
-Thus, after localizing at $2$, the homotopy class of $\partial_k$ depends only on $k\bmod 4$.
+For $G=\G$, Kameko's calculation \cite[Proposition~1.3]{KamekoG2gauge} implies that the $2$--primary component of $\langle i_3,1\rangle$ has order $8$.
+Thus, after localizing at $2$, the homotopy class of $\partial_k$ depends only on $k\bmod 8$.
 This $2$--primary information is the only input from the classification of $\G$--gauge groups that will enter our cohomological analysis.